oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 ## Example 2: Get name from DB -- Testing reteriving relational data from database

-In this example we will to us test if the agent can retrive info from relational database.
-This is a power feature if the agent and combine the data in the database and LLM to get the desired output using the tools available.
+In this example, we'll evaluate the agent's ability to retrieve information from a relational database—a key and powerful capability.
+By leveraging both the database and the language model, the agent can generate the desired output using its available tools.

-To test we ask the question about some information that is stored in database,  i.e., we ask it to retrieve email address of Vijay.
+To test this, we’ll ask a question that requires accessing the database—for instance, retrieving Vijay’s email address.

 ```python
 response = agent_executor.invoke({"input": "what is the email of vijay."})